Excessive licking in dogs: Vet's guide to causes and treatment

 If the dog has caused any trauma to themselves, they may require pain relief or anti-inflammatory medications.
 Any infections should be treated with systemic antibiotics, which may help stop the cycle of licking.

-Dogs who develop acral lick dermatitis may also benefit from a buster collar/E-collar to prevent them from damaging their skin further.
+Dogs who develop acral lick dermatitis may also benefit from a buster collar (like this one on Amazon) to prevent them from damaging their skin further.

 Dogs who have behavioral disorders may also require prescription medications to help stop excessive licking.